A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Introduction

+As a result, as highlighted in \cite{Runchi2023AnEffects, Dumitrescu2022MachineEffects}, logistic regression remains the standard approach in some fields such as credit industry due to its intrinsic interpretability and controlled behaviour, which aligns with the concerns of financial regulators \cite{EuropeanBankingAuthority2023MachineModels}.
+In contrast, ANNs are frequently dismissed due to their black-box nature, which could prevent us from knowing whether the model complies with the known mandatory monotonic relation \cite{cohen2021}.
 Consequently, training partial monotonic ANNs has been a relevant research field in recent years.
 To address this challenge, two main approaches have been developed \cite{Liu2020CertifiedNetworks}.
-First of all, constrained architectures could be considered so that monotonicity is assured \cite{Runje2023ConstrainedNetworks},\cite{Daniels2010MonotoneNetworks},\cite{You2017DeepFunctions}.
-Although any of these methods guarantee partial monotonicity, their architecture can be very restrictive or complex and difficult to implement \cite{Liu2020CertifiedNetworks}.
+First of all, constrained architectures could be considered so that monotonicity is assured \cite{Runje2023ConstrainedNetworks,Daniels2010MonotoneNetworks,You2017DeepFunctions}.
+Although any of these methods guarantee partial monotonicity, their architecture can be very restrictive or complex and difficult to implement \cite{Liu2020CertifiedNetworks, Mikulincer2024SizeApproximation}.

 On the other hand, monotonicity can be enforced by adding a regularization term during the learning process. \cite{Sivaraman2020Counterexample-GuidedNetworks} proposes a method to find counterexamples where the monotonicity is unmet.
 Besides, \cite{Gupta2019HowFlexibility} opted for sampling instances from the input data to compute a partial monotonic regularization term.
 Based on this idea, \cite{Monteiro2022MonotonicityClassification} computes a penalization term at random points sampled inside the convex hull defined by the input data.
-While these methodologies offer more flexibility compared to constrained architectures, all training methods for unconstrained neural networks share a common limitation: none possess the capability to ensure the satisfaction of partial monotonic constraints across the entire input space.
-Consequently, these approaches are unsuitable for application in fields where regulatory bodies demand partial monotonicity to ensure ethically sound predictions \cite{EuropeanBankingAuthority2023MACHINEMODELS}.
+Although more flexible than constrained architectures, these methods cannot guarantee monotonicity across the entire input space, making them unsuitable in domains where regulators require monotonic models to ensure fair predictions \cite{EuropeanBankingAuthority2023MachineModels}.

+Despite the numerous studies regarding ANNs' training towards partially monotonic solutions, fewer efforts have been made to certify the partial monotonicity of an already trained ANN \cite{Liu2020CertifiedNetworks,Sharma2020TestingModels}.
+For instance, \cite{Liu2020CertifiedNetworks} proposes an optimization-based technique to certify monotonicity for ANNs trained with piece-wise linear activation functions such as ReLU or Leaky ReLU.
+However, their method involves solving a mixed integer linear programming (MILP) problem, which becomes computationally expensive as the number of neurons increases, exhibiting exponential growth in complexity.
+Additionally, since the MILP method involves solving an NP problem, it may not always yield conclusive results: if the solver fails to find a strictly positive lower bound for the partial derivatives, it cannot confirm partial monotonicity, leaving the verification inconclusive.